pouchdb-community/pouchdb-authentication/readme.md

 #### db.logout([callback])

 Logs out whichever user is currently logged in.
-Or, does nothing if nobody's logged in.
+If nobody's logged in, it does nothing and just returns `{"ok" : true}`.

 ##### Example: